SergeyReizman/Final_Project/frontend/README.md

 ## Features

-Flask application for managing customers, accounts, and transactions with a SQLite database.
-This is a good start, but there are a few things you might want to consider or improve:

-Error Handling: The error handling in your routes is decent, but you might want to return more specific HTTP status codes.
-For example, in the create_customer, create_account, and create_transaction routes, you return a 400 status code for all exceptions.
-You might want to differentiate between 400 Bad Request and other server errors.

-Validation: It's important to validate the input data.
-For example, in the create_account route, you assume that the request data contains 'customer_id' and 'balance'.
-You should check if these fields exist and if they have the correct types before attempting to create an account.

-Transaction Rollback: When an exception occurs during a database operation, it's a good practice to roll back the transaction to maintain data integrity.
-You can use db.session.rollback() in your except blocks.

-Security: Be cautious about potential security vulnerabilities.
-For instance, your application might benefit from input validation, especially when handling user inputs such as JSON data.

-Separation of Concerns: As your application grows, you might want to consider organizing your code into separate files or modules for better maintainability.
-You could use the Flask application factory pattern to create the app in one file and define routes in another.

-Documentation: Consider adding documentation, especially if this application is intended to be used by others.
-You can use docstrings in your functions or a tool like Swagger for API documentation.

-Testing: Implement unit tests and integration tests to ensure the correctness of your application, especially as it evolves.

-Logging: Implement proper logging to help you debug issues in the future.

 # Bank Management System

 A Flask application for managing customers, accounts, and transactions in a bank.

-## Features

-- **Customer Management:**
+Customer Management:

-  - Get the list of customers
+   Get the list of customers
-  - Create a new customer
+   Create a new customer
-  - Update customer details
+   Update customer details
-  - Delete a customer
+   Delete a customer

-- **Account Management:**
+   Account Management:

-  - Get the list of accounts
+   Get the list of accounts
-  - Create a new account
+   Create a new account
-  - Update account details
+   Update account details
-  - Delete an account
+   Delete an account

-- **Transaction Management:**
+   Transaction Management:

-  - Get the list of transactions
+   Get the list of transactions
-  - Create a new transaction
+   Create a new transaction
-  - Update transaction details
+   Update transaction details
-  - Delete a transaction
+   Delete a transaction

 ## Technologies Used